FTA Web Policies

 Access for People with Disabilities

-The FTA is committed to making the electronic technologies we deploy accessible to individuals with disabilities.
+DOT is committed to ensuring that information is available in appropriate alternative formats to meet the requirements of persons who have a disability.
+If you require an alternative version of this file, please contact FTAWebAccessibility@dot.gov.
 We incorporate Section 508 compliance testing in the design, development and maintenance of our website.
-The Agencies work on accessible design is continuous, and we welcome feedback on improving the accessibility features of our site.
-For disability-related information available from the Federal Government, visit the interagency Web portal for people with disabilities at http://www.disability.gov/ or to find out more about web accessibility on this site, visit our Web Accessibility page.
+For disability-related information available from the Federal Government, visit the interagency web portal for people with disabilities or visit our Web Accessibility page.

 Freedom of Information Act (FOIA)